Joint PMD Tracking and Nonlinearity Compensation with Deep Neural Networks: Performance-Complexity Analysis of Neural Network Based NLC Schemes

-In order to compare the computational complexity of learned and deterministic NLC techniques, it is important to acknowledge that there could be arbitrary levels of redundancy in the learned models.
+In order to compare the computational complexity of learned and deterministic NLC techniques, it is important to acknowledge that various learned models could have different levels of redundancy due to the presence of unimportant parameters within the neural networks.
 Therefore, for a fair comparison and practical application, it is essential that we reduce the complexity of each model down to its optimal level.
 For neural networks, model compression can be achieved by weight pruning, which has been shown to be effective for complexity reduction of NN-based NLC \cite{pruning}.
-We perform pruning as an iterative process.
+We perform pruning as a semi-structured iterative process.
 Each iteration comprises of two basic steps: pruning and retraining.
-In the pruning step, we remove $20\%$ of the smallest weights within the network in a semi-structured approach wherein we prune the weights of each layer independently, since it is non-trivial to compare the weights of different layers.
+In the pruning step, we remove $20\%$ of the smallest weights within each layer of the model independently, since it is non-trivial to compare the weights of different layers.
 For retraining, we apply learning rate rewinding (LRR) based on the lottery ticket hypothesis (LTH) \cite{LTH}.
 In LRR, we reset the learning rate schedule to an earlier iteration in the training process prior to fine-tuning the pruned network.
 This mimics the effect of rewinding the pruned model to an earlier training iteration which, as per LTH, allows the model to achieve a better optima.

-In the literature, the performance complexity trade-off of various learned NLC models is typically examined by varying the hyperparameters of the model \cite{lumped_comparison}.
-However, in our study, we find that model performance falls much more sharply if we use a smaller network from the beginning.
-By comparison, it is better to start with an overbuilt network and apply iterative pruning to reduce complexity.
+In the literature, the performance complexity trade-off of various learned NLC models is predominantly examined by training differently sized variants of the model and measuring their performance \cite{lumped_comparison, DCNN, LDBP}.
+However, in our study, we observed that model performance falls much more sharply if we train a smaller neural network from the beginning.
+By comparison, it is better to start with an overbuilt neural network and iteratively prune the weights to reduce its complexity.
 In \cite{Chang2021ProvableBO}, Chang \textit{et al.} identify a double descent behavior, where the risk of the pruned model is consistently improved with overparameterization.
 Therefore, in this study, we examine the performance complexity trade-off of learned NLC models by measuring the performance of the fully parameterized base model at various iterations of the pruning process.
+The results obtained from this approach are discussed in Section \ref{s:numericalresults}.